Back to: LINQ Tutorial For Beginners and Professionals

 using System.Collections.Generic; namespace LINQDemo { public class Student { public int ID { get; set; } public string Name { get; set; } public int TotalMarks { get; set; } public List<Subject> Subjects { get; set; } public static List<Student> GetAllStudnets() { List<Student> listStudents = new List<Student>() { new Student{ID= 101,Name = "Preety", TotalMarks = 265, Subjects = new List<Subject>() { new Subject(){SubjectName = "Math", Marks = 80}, new Subject(){SubjectName = "Science", Marks = 90}, new Subject(){SubjectName = "English", Marks = 95} }}, new Student{ID= 102,Name = "Priyanka", TotalMarks = 278, Subjects = new List<Subject>() { new Subject(){SubjectName = "Math", Marks = 90}, new Subject(){SubjectName = "Science", Marks = 95}, new Subject(){SubjectName = "English", Marks = 93} }}, new Student{ID= 103,Name = "James", TotalMarks = 240, Subjects = new List<Subject>() { new Subject(){SubjectName = "Math", Marks = 70}, new Subject(){SubjectName = "Science", Marks = 80}, new Subject(){SubjectName = "English", Marks = 90} }}, new Student{ID= 104,Name = "Hina", TotalMarks = 275, Subjects = new List<Subject>() { new Subject(){SubjectName = "Math", Marks = 90}, new Subject(){SubjectName = "Science", Marks = 90}, new Subject(){SubjectName = "English", Marks = 95} }}, new Student{ID= 105,Name = "Anurag", TotalMarks = 255, Subjects = new List<Subject>() { new Subject(){SubjectName = "Math", Marks = 80}, new Subject(){SubjectName = "Science", Marks = 90}, new Subject(){SubjectName = "English", Marks = 85} } }, }; return listStudents; } } public class Subject { public string SubjectName { get; set; } public int Marks { get; set; } } }

 Now, our requirement is to check whether all the students have total marks greater than 250.
-As you can see, the student James’s total mark is 240, less than 250.
+As you can see, the student James’s total mark is 240, which is less than 250.
 So here, the LINQ ALL method will give you the output as false.
 This is because the All method will return true when all the elements in the collection satisfy the given condition.

 using System; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Using Method Syntax bool MSResult = Student.GetAllStudnets().All(std => std.TotalMarks > 250); //Using Query Syntax bool QSResult = (from std in Student.GetAllStudnets() select std).All(std => std.TotalMarks > 250); Console.WriteLine($"Is All Students Having Total Marks 250: {MSResult}"); Console.ReadKey(); } } }